oleg-shilo/Temporalio.Graphs/README.md

       . . .
   ```

-  When the graph is generated its definition (see code above) is written in the `*.graph` file next to the worker assembly file.
+  en the graph is generated its definition (see code above) is written in the `*.graph` file next to the worker assembly file.

-Note, that you can also generate the graph when you run your worker in the normal mode.
+Note, that you can also generate the graph en you run your worker in the normal mode.
 You only need to supply `Temporalio.Graphs.GraphBuilingContext` as input for your workflow when you start it.
 The result of such a workflow will be the graph definition.
 See the [samples page](https://github.com/oleg-shilo/Temporalio.Graphs/wiki/Samples#moneytransfer-graph-client) for that.

 When it comes to the way the WF grap is defined it needs to be simple and easy to work with format/syntax.
 In _Temporalio.Graph_ the primary syntax for graphs is Mermaid.
 Below is an example of the graph built for a sample WF: